Whether to store data in SQL as key value pairs

 load 'script-name'

-does work. - Use exit codes.
+4. Use exit codes.
 When your script fails or needs to communicate status at exit, use standard exit status codes.

 Exit zero for default success status